Gavin-Humphrey/Gavin-Humphrey/README.md

 <p align="center">
-  Experience building real-world platforms for e-commerce, media streaming, and IT Training & Consulting systems used in production.
+  Experience building real-world platforms for e-commerce, media streaming, and IT Training & Consulting (MLS) systems used in production.
 </p>

 ---